All Episodes

 Put aside my crossing over, spending time with the refugees, spending time across France and Germany.

-The Pew poll came out with a with a poll about views of the air the Islamic world on ISIS.
+The Pew Poll came out with a poll about views of the Islamic world on ISIS.

-And across the Islamic world they interviewed, only sixty percent had an unfavorable view of ISIS.
+And across the Islamic world they interviewed, only 60% had an unfavorable view of ISIS.

 Unbelievable.

-All right, so let me ask you, Congressman Babin, how many uh how many co-sponsors do you have to your bill?
+So let me ask you, Congressman Babin, how many co-sponsors do you have to your bill?

-Every one of these uh co-sponsors so far has been a Republican.
+Every one of these co-sponsors so far has been a Republican.

-And uh the victims of these terrorists and these Islamic terrorists are Americans here in this in this country.
+And the victims of these terrorists and these Islamic terrorists are Americans here in this country.

-I'm gonna give out the capital switchboard number, and I would suggest people call in support of Babin's bill.
+I'm going to give out the capital switchboard number, and I would suggest people call in support of Babbin's bill.

-Call, ask for your congressman's office and say, support the SAF Act.
+Call, ask for your congressman's office and say, support the SAFE Act.

 We can help Syrian refugees.